-We will recognize Global Accessibility Awareness Day (GAAD) with two days of programming, including assistive technology demonstrations and sessions targeted at general awareness, inclusive design and accessible development.
-This will be our third year holding an internal GAAD event to raise awareness and build skills across the company.
+We recognize Global Accessibility Awareness Day (GAAD) annually, and all accessibility teams participate in presenting, while all employees are invited to attend.
+This will be our fourth year holding an internal GAAD event to raise awareness and build skills across the company.
 We are dedicated to building accessibility into all that we do and continually improving the experiences for people with disabilities.